burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-If lambda has more than one expression, then the return type must be specified via the trailing return type in C++11, and it will be deduced in C++14.
-A similar trailing syntax can be applied to `auto` and usual `member` functions.
+If lambda has more than one expression, then the return type:

+* It must be specified via the trailing return type in C++11
+* It will be deduced in C++14.

+A similar trailing syntax can be applied with `auto` and usual `member` functions.

 You can capture only local vars, not member variables of the object.
 Also, you can allow lambda to modify captured values with mutable modifiers as has already been mentioned: